Importing Your Base Character (Template)

 This is a critical step, it tells Popul8 to treat the model as a Template (a base character), not just a generic asset.

-- A Building Assets window will appear, this may take a few seconds.
+• A Building Assets window may appear, this will take a few seconds.

 5. Preview the new Template in the Outliner

-- Again, A Building Assets window will appear, this may take a few seconds.
+• Again, A Building Assets window may appear.

 6. Check the Template structure